How To Choose a Pest Control Company

 Safety

-Your pest technician should use low toxicity or non-toxic pesticides whenever possible.
-If any pesticides used don't fall into one of these categories, your technician should explain what safety precautions they plan to use to protect your family, your pets, and you.
-Any pesticides that pose more than a minimum risk are required to be registered with the EPA.
+Your pest control technician should be able to explain the safety precautions of any pesticides that they're going to use.
+They should be able to explain whether the pesticides are low toxicity or non-toxic; if they are not, they should explain what safety precautions they will put in place to protect your family, your pets, and you.
+Any pesticides that pose above a minimum risk must be registered with the EPA.

 -